Congratulations to all the competitors in the ACMS 2021 Poster Symposium!

-The Alachua County Medical Society invites all Residents, and Fellows to submit a scientific poster at the 4th Annual ACMS Poster Symposium.
+The Alachua County Medical Society invites all Residents, Medical Students and Fellows to submit a scientific poster at the 4th Annual ACMS Poster Symposium.
 The symposium is divided into two categories (Basic Research and Clinical Case Reports) and provides young physicians with an opportunity to network and share their significant research and clinical work with colleagues, professors and peers.

-Poster Submission Guidelines
+Poster Presentation Guidelines

-Categories: Basic Research and Clinical Case Report
+General Poster Symposium Categories: Basic Research and Clinical Case Report

 Rules for Submission of Posters:

-Presenting author(s) MUST be able to attend and present at the Symposium on Thursday evening, September 30, 2021.
+Presenting author(s) MUST be able to attend and present at the Symposium on Tuesday evening, April 27, 2021.

 Applicants are limited to ONE poster submission per author.

-Each author may present ONE poster only at the September 30th presentation
+Each author may present ONE poster only at the April 27th presentation

 Save your file using the naming convention lastname.firstname.

-- Landscape orientationpresentations only.
+We will only accept landscape presentations.
 Set page dimensions at 40.97” x 23.04”, which is a 16:9 ratio.

-- The night of the Symposium, your presentation should be no longer than 10 minutes, leaving time for Q&A with the judges.
+The night of the Symposium, your presentation should be no longer than 10 minutes, leaving time for Q&A with the judges.